rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 **Create the script**

 Create an empty text file in your text editor and paste the following into it.
-Save it as `bash-to-zsh-hist.py`.
+Save it as `bash-to-zsh-hist.py` in the root of your home folder.

 ``` py linenums="1"
 #!/usr/bin/env python